 The Museum holds an extensive collection of photographs, artworks and objects that tell the story of Waltham Forest.
 This includes a collection of 80,000 historic photographs from across the Borough which is accessible to everyone by appointment.

 Waltham Forest Archives and Local Studies Library are also housed in the museum building.
-Holding both primary sources and printed publications, the search room is open to anyone by appointment and is a unique resource for researching local histories.
+Holding both primary sources and printed publications, the search room is open to anyone by appointment and is a unique resource for researching local history.

 The museum and its award-winning volunteer-run garden are free to visit all year round.
 Vestry House Museum is owned and operated by the London Borough of Waltham Forest.